Ankh-Trust/credit-core/README.md

  protobuf    | Payments in GUI  | Data interchange format used for payment protocol (only needed when GUI enabled) libqrencode | QR codes in GUI  | Optional for generating QR codes (only needed when GUI enabled) libzmq3     | ZMQ notification | Optional, allows generating ZMQ notifications (requires ZMQ version >= 4.x)

 For the versions used in the release, see [release-process.md](release-process.md) under *Fetch and build inputs*.

 System requirements
 --------------------

 C++ compilers are memory-hungry.
-It is recommended to have at least 3 GB of memory available when compiling Dynamic.
+It is recommended to have at least 3 GB of memory available when compiling Credit.

 Dependency Build Instructions: Ubuntu & Debian
 ----------------------------------------------

-It is required to build Dynamic on Ubuntu 18.04LTS(Bionic) or later due to C++14/GCC7 requirements.
+It is required to build Credit on Ubuntu 18.04LTS(Bionic) or later due to C++14/GCC7 requirements.
 Also OpenSSL 1.1.0g is included in Ubuntu 18.04LTS and later, however it is suggested to use OpenSSL 1.1.1LTS.

 Build requirements:

     sudo apt-get install build-essential libtool autotools-dev autoconf pkg-config libssl-dev libcrypto++-dev libevent-dev git automake

 For Ubuntu 18.04LTS(Bionic) and later, or Debian 7 and later; libboost-all-dev has to be installed:

     sudo apt-get install libboost-all-dev